-This then enables the talent development team each year to accelerate growth in areas which require more support which in turn supports progress into Great Britain Cycling Team programmes.
+NSR-Foundation activity enables the Talent Development Team each year to accelerate growth in areas which require more support, this in turn, supports progress into Great Britain Cycling Team programmes.

 How is it done?

-For the first time ever, these sessions will look to connect with the Great Britain Cycling Team (GBCT) programme, for example, disciplines will share sessions (track time, camps etc) to support a smoother transition into GBCT programmes.
+These sessions will connect with Great Britain Cycling Team (GBCT) Development programmes - disciplines will share sessions (track time, camps etc) supporting a smoother transition.

-When and where do NSR sessions take place?
+When and where do NSR-Foundation sessions take place?

-During the year, NSR sessions will be delivered and will align with the racing season, sessions will normally bring a large cohort of riders together in one location.
+During the year, NSR-Foundation sessions will be delivered and will align with the racing season.
+Activity will take place in different parts of England as well as bring a cohort of riders together in one location.

 Each Talent Pathway NSR-Foundation discipline, and activity, is specifically designed to develop the skills and habits of riders towards being ready for GBCT Development programmes, this enables riders to pursue a career as a full-time professional cyclist in that discipline.

 Below you can see the benchmarks, standards, and criteria for each discipline;